HUMN 0002 Academic Skills for Policing (WSTC Prep)

 Coordinator Mona Shrestha Opens in new window

-Description This unit introduces students to the essential academic skills required for success in tertiary studies.
+Description This subject introduces students to the essential academic skills required for success in tertiary studies.
 It employs an explicit pedagogy approach to teach students how to become independent, active, and reflective learners.
-The unit also includes essential research and writing skills specific to the social sciences and policing.
+The subject also includes essential research and writing skills specific to the social sciences and policing.